Mann-Kurani/Fraud-Detection/README.md

 ## Problem Description

-IndAvenue, a disruptive payment gateway start-up, faces challenges in fraud detection due to its low processing fees strategy.
+IndAvenue, a payment gateway start-up, faces challenges in fraud detection due to its low processing fees strategy.
 The lack of a robust fraud detection system has resulted in economic burdens for vendors, leading to client attrition.
 This hackathon involves creating an AI-based model to detect and prevent fraudulent transactions, utilizing a dataset with an `is_fraud` column indicating transaction fraudulence.

 ## Table of Contents
 1. **Problem Description**